ccolorado/rails_guide/Notes.md

 ## 4.3 Setting the application Home Page

-Editing the routes of the application can be perfomed at the routes file: config/routes.rb
+Editing the routes of the application can be performed at the routes file: config/routes.rb

 After creating the welcome controller and editing it's view ( app/views/welcome/index.html.erb ), we can now access its content on http://localhost:3000/welcome/index.
-But to set it up as a default for http://localhost:3000/ _root_ must be pointed to this particular view This faile contains various commented examples.
+But to set it up as a default for http://localhost:3000/ _root_ must be pointed to this particular view This file contains various commented examples.
 We need to use root's example

 ```DSL
   root 'wellcome#index'